Wellness

 Nutrients such as vitamin C, vitamin D, zinc, and protein provide your immune system with the fuel it needs to function and can be found in a variety of different foods.
 Additionally, staying hydrated is extremely important for both kids and adults.

 Appetites tend to change with stomach bugs.
 Often, not much sounds good and sometimes there are not many foods that can be tolerated well.
 In this case, focus on fluids first.
 Progress to small amounts of bland foods before resuming a more regular, varied diet.
-Just a note, juice can make stomach bugs worse as it can make diarrhea worse.
+Just a note, juice can make stomach bugs and diarrhea worse.

 Coughs, colds, and congestion can make it difficult to eat, especially in kids.
 Foods can also lose their appeal due to decreased ability to taste or smell.
 In the case of respiratory illness, continue to offer a normal diet as much as possible.
 Sometimes warm foods can help with symptoms associated with colds.